Welcome to Raw Feeding!

 Raw Feeding Common FAQ's

-If you feed wild game without freezing it first, sure.
-But all frozen, prepared raw foods, or any wild game that has been frozen a month, is safe and free from parasites.
+All frozen, prepared raw foods, or any wild game that has been frozen a month, is safe and free from parasites.
 Your freezer is your friend, it kills parasites naturally, without killing nutrition

 Dogs digestive systems are designed to be resistant to bacteria like salmonella.
 It would take an immunologically compromised animal subjected to a high load of bacteria to become ill.
-Wolves and wild dogs eat dead stuff all the time without incident.
+Wolves and wild dogs been eating both fresh and not-so-fresh meat for millenia.
 The risk from salmonella is not to the dog, but to the humans in the house.
-Commercially prepared raw foods are fresh, and salmonella free.
-Many are HPP treated or contain bacteriophages to naturally eliminate bacteria.
-Handled properly with respect, raw foods are as safe or safer than kibbles.
-Every year thousands of bags of kibble are recalled due to salmonella contamination, and hundreds of people have become sick from handling contaminated kibble.
-I don’t think there has been a single case of a raw fed dog causing a salmonella infection in a human.

-Not really.
-Commercially prepared meals will contain a variety of proteins sources, as well as fat and bone in appropriate balance.
 If you are worried about whether your pet is getting all the vitamins they need, we do sell pet vitamins, and there are many other foods that you can add to naturally provide those additional vitamins and minerals you may be worried about.
-And balance doesn’t have to happen in every bite.
-Imagine if we tried to balance every meal we ate?
-Yikes.
-Over time, though, our diets balance.
-And so do raw fed pets.
-Once you get into raw feeding, you will always be looking for something new to feed your pet, and that’s how balance happens.

 Until a bone is cooked, it’s generally safe to consume.
 The smallest dogs and cats have strong jaws and can crush bones into pieces small enough to safely swallow.
 Some pets may swallow pieces that are too large, if they gag/choke on a piece, its not because of the bones, but the size of the morsel.
 For these ones, ground mixes may be a better choice.
 We do caution about cut bones, like porkchops and t-bones, because they can break into pieces that are not naturally formed, and can be sharp and damaging.
 Whole ribs, whole chicken quarters, whole backs or necks, marrow bones, knuckles all are safe as long as they are not cooked, and as long as the pet does not try to swallow too big a piece.